danielbush/oneput/src/TEST_PLAN.md

   - describes the ability to hit tab or shift+tab and traverse all F_ELEM's recursively depth-first (for F_NONREC's we don't recurse into their child elements)
   - we can achieve this by just setting but `tabIndex="0"` on elements that are not already focusable
 - TAB_FOCUS_NONREC_FOCUSABLE
-  - F_NONREC's that contain already-focusable elements will still be accessible via the tab key
+  - situation where F_NONREC's that contain IF_ELEM's will still be accessible via the tab key
   - TODO: we may need to handle this situation
 - SIB_HIGHLIGHT
   - when a user focuses on an element via TAB_FOCUS or an action like REC_NEXT etc